Vanint/Core-tuning/README.md

 This repository is the official implementation of ``Unleashing the Power of Contrastive Self-Supervised Visual Models via Contrast-Regularized Fine-Tuning" (NeurIPS 2021).

 The key contributions of this paper are threefold:
-*  To the best of our knowledge, we are among the first to look into the fine-tuning stage of CSL models, which is  an important yet under-explored question.
+*  To the best of our knowledge, we are among the first to look into the fine-tuning stage of contrastive self-supervised learning (CSL) models, which is  an important yet under-explored question.
 To address this, we propose a novel Core-tuning method.
 *  We theoretically analyze the benefits of the supervised contrastive loss on representation learning and model optimization, revealing that it is beneficial to model fine-tuning.
 *  Promising results on image classification and semantic segmentation verify the effectiveness of Core-tuning for improving the fine-tuning performance of CSL models.
 We also empirically find that Core-tuning benefits CSL models in terms of  domain generalization and adversarial robustness on downstream tasks.
 Considering the theoretical guarantee and empirical effectiveness of Core-tuning, we recommend using it as a standard baseline to fine-tune CSL models.